Palantir: Other personnel

 Jamie Fly, former Radio Free Europe president and CEO, serves as senior counselor to the CEO.
 Fabrice Brégier is president of Palantir France.
 He is the former COO and president of commercial aircraft at Airbus.
 Koichi Narasaki is CEO of Palantir Japan.
-Previously he was group chief digital officer of SOMPO Holdings, with which Palantir has a joint venture.
+Previously, he was group chief digital officer of SOMPO Holdings, with which Palantir has a joint venture.
 Louis Mosley is the head and executive vice president of Palantir Technologies UK.
 Details about Palantir Korea's boards of directors are not fully known, but one board member is Shawn Pelsinger, who is also Acrisure's chief administrative officer.

-As a firm doing sensitive work for governments, Palantir have connections with politicians and some of its former employees have also become public officials.
+As a firm doing sensitive work for governments, Palantir has connections with politicians, and some of its former employees have become public officials.
 This type of relationship (sometimes called a "revolving door") can cause controversy.
 Laura Rudas is the executive vice president of strategy.
 She is a former Austrian politician, having served as secretary-general of the Social Democrats and as a member of the Austrian Parliament.
 She left for Palantir despite having won a national reelection campaign.
 Mike Gallagher, former Chair of the House Committee on the Chinese Communist Party (2023–2024), is head of defense.

-French politician Julie Martinez (Socialist Party) is global data protection officer (she has worked for Palantir for three years) and her party's spokesperson, having been appointed to this office in September 2025.
-Her and Palantir's reputation have caused controversy in France, but her party says the situation is not problematic.
+French politician Julie Martinez (Socialist Party) is the global data protection officer (she has worked for Palantir for three years) and her party's spokesperson, having been appointed to this office in September 2025.
+She and Palantir's reputation have caused controversy in France, but her party says the situation is not problematic.
 She also heads the think tank France Positive.

 David MacNaughton, former ambassador of Canada to the United States (2016–2019), is president of Palantir Technologies Canada.
 He resigned his ambassadorship to join the firm.
-His activities involving Palantir before and after resignation have been controversial.

-Jacob Helberg, former senior advisor to Karp, is now the U.S.Under Secretary of State for Economic Growth, Energy, and the Environment.
+His activities involving Palantir before and after his resignation have been controversial.
+Jacob Helberg, former senior advisor to Karp, is now the U.S. Under Secretary of State for Economic Growth, Energy, and the Environment.
 Mike Kelly is president of Palantir Australia.
-He has previously served as Parliamentary Secretary for Defence (2011–2013) and Minister for Defence Materiel (2013).
+He served as Parliamentary Secretary for Defence from 2011 to 2013 and Minister for Defence Materiel in 2013.
 Matthew Turpin, former director for China at the White House National Security Council and senior advisor for China to the Secretary of Commerce during the first Trump administration, serves as senior advisor.

+In September 2026 Tom Watson, former deputy leader of the UK Labour party under Jeremy Corbyn, joined Palantir as a senior vice president.